JacobBumgarner/learning-repo/gradient_descent/gradient_descent.md

 # Breaking it Down: Gradient Descent
-Exploring and visualizing the mathematical fundamentals of gradient descent.
+Exploring and visualizing the mathematical fundamentals of gradient descent with [Grad-Descent-Visualizer][gdv].

 https://gfycat.com/pitifulleftenglishpointer